DataDog/integrations-core/rabbitmq/README.md

 #     - <THE_ONE_VHOST_YOU_CARE_ABOUT>
 ```

-If you don't set `vhosts`, the Agent sends the following for ALL vhosts:
+If you don't set `vhosts`, the Agent sends the following for EVERY vhost:

 1. the `rabbitmq.aliveness` service check
 1. the `rabbitmq.connections` metric